BingqingCheng/ASAP/README.md

 </p>

 # ASAP
-Automatic Selection And Prediction tools for crystal structures
+Automatic Selection And Prediction tools for materials and molecules

 #
 python 3